 If a member is repaying a loan early, the SG should return a part of the interest.
-However, this can be complicated, when parts of a month have to be calculated.
-To keep it simple, it is easier to pay one month's interest back for each full month the loan is paid back early, which will encourage early repayment.
+However, this can be complicated when parts of a month must be calculated.
+To keep it simple, it is easier to pay one month's interest back for each full month the loan is paid back early, but not for a part of a month.